-The individual competencies of equitable evaluation and the principles of culture competency should not be limited to evaluators; they should be fostered and taught to staff across the organization (Community Science, 2012a).
+The individual competencies of equitable evaluation and the principles of culture competency should not be limited to evaluators; they should be fostered and taught to staff across the organization (Lee, 2007).
 When that happens, it opens the door for principles of equity to manifest across all functions of the philanthropy, including human resources, governance, budget and resource allocation, and grantmaking.
 Preskill and Torres (1999) speak to four elements and practices of an organization that facilitate or mitigate its ability to function as a system that constructs and uses evaluative information effectively: culture, leadership, communication, and systems and structures.
+Certain practices Equitable evaluation must not be viewed as ancillary to a philanthropic organization's work.
+It must be known and understood across all areas of investment and function.

-Certain practices within these four elements have particular relevance for equitable evaluation, including but not limited to:
+within these four elements have particular relevance for equitable evaluation, including but not limited to:

-- valuing employee diversity and seeking pluralistic understanding, - valuing information from inside and outside of the organization, - eliminating structural barriers to face-to-face communication, - disseminating information that captures a diversity of voices, and helping staff members understand how their role relates to other roles and to the organization's mission.
+- valuing employee diversity and seeking pluralistic understanding, - valuing information from inside and outside of the organization, - eliminating structural barriers to face-to-face communication, - disseminating information that captures a diversity of voices, and - helping staff members understand how their role relates to other roles and to the organiza-tion's mission.

 This alignment increases an organization's ability to leverage its collective assets in service of solutions that are sustainable and support equity (VeneKlasen & Miller, 2006).